-A cluster of five hills made from limestone and marble, Marble Mountains are a well-known pilgrimage site with peaks, caves, tunnels and temples all just waiting to be discovered.
-Named after the elements metal, wood, water, fire and earth, Marble Mountains exist in a coastal area that is renowned for stone-cutting and sculpture about 9km south of Danang.
+The Marble Mountains are a cluster of five hills made from limestone and marble in Da Nang.
+It's also a well-known pilgrimage site with peaks, caves, tunnels and temples all just waiting to be discovered.
+Named after the elements metal, wood, water, fire and earth, Marble Mountains exist in a coastal area that is renowned for stone-cutting and sculpture about 9km south of Da Nang.

 According to ancient folklore, a dragon emerged from the water on Non Nuoc Beach and laid an egg.
 A thousand days and a thousand nights followed before the egg hatched, and out stepped a beautiful girl.
 The fragments of the shell were left on the beach and eventually grew into the five mystical Marble Mountains.